 - Locations of registered events

 Southern Methodist University is proud to have a long-standing relationship with area law enforcement agencies and considers these partnerships to be in the best interest of the safety and security of our students.
 SMU appreciates the efforts of area law enforcement agencies to help provide safe and secure environments for registered events.

 Consequences for Failure to Comply

 Any organization failing to properly register their event or follow the procedure will have the opportunity to meet with the Social Event Registration Committee to determine whether a violation of the Social Event Registration Procedure has occurred.
-The Social Event Registration Committee can then decide to alter an organization's ability to register social events through deduction of points in accordance with the SERC Point System or to refer the organization, or individuals associated with the organization, to the University Conduct Process.
+The Social Event Registration Committee can then decide to alter an organization's ability to register future social events or refer the organization, or individuals associated with the organization, to the University Conduct Process.
 The president of any organization accused of failing to properly register an event or follow the procedure can request to have the matter heard through the formal University Conduct Process in place of the more informal SERC Process.

 If an organization is currently on conduct status (probation, deferred suspension, suspension) and fails to register an event, the organization will automatically be referred to the Office of Student Conduct and Community Standards.

 Any organization choosing to be referred or who is referred by SERC to the University Conduct Process could be subject to sanctions under Section V of the University Conduct Review Process.